-The New Mexico Water Resources Research Institute (NM WRRI) is located in Las Cruces, New Mexico at New Mexico State University.
-Established in 1963 by the New Mexico legislature and approved under the 1964 Water Resources Research Act, the NM WRRI funds research conducted by faculty and students from universities across the state to address water problems critical to New Mexico and the Southwest.
+The New Mexico Water Resources Research Institute is located in Las Cruces, New Mexico at New Mexico State University.
+The NM WRRI was established in 1963 by the New Mexico legislature and approved under the 1964 federal Water Resources Research Act.
+The institute funds research conducted by faculty and students from universities across the state to address water problems critical to New Mexico and the Southwest.
 The institute also participates in joint efforts to solve water-related problems along the U.S./Mexico border.

 If you plan to visit us, you can obtain a temporary parking permit online from the NMSU parking department.

 Provide research and training in water conservation, planning and management; atmospheric-surface-ground water relations; and water quality;

 Transfer water information through the use of technical and miscellaneous publications, newsletters, conferences and presentations;

 Provide expertise, specialized assistance and information to address water problems; and

 Cooperate with local, state and federal water agencies.
 Participating institutions associated with the water resources research institute shall be New Mexico State University, the University of New Mexico, New Mexico Institute of Mining and Technology, New Mexico Highlands University, Eastern New Mexico University and Western New Mexico University.

 The State Water Resources Research Act Program, authorized by section 104 of the Water Resources Research Act of 1984, is a Federal-State partnership.
 The state water resources research institutes (WRRI) authorized by the Act are organized as the National Institutes for Water Resources (NIWR).
 NIWR cooperates with the USGS to support, coordinate and facilitate research through the Annual Base Grants, National Competitive Grants, Coordination Grants, and in operating the NIWR-USGS Student Internship Program.